mugilan0606/Sentiment-Anlyzer-with-Python-Streamlit/README.md

 # Sentiment-Anlyzer-with-Python-Streamlit
 Hey there!
-In this projectc i have created an application which can analyze the sentiments of a given text.
+In this project i have created an application which can analyze the sentiments of a given text.
 The senitiment anlayzer provides three models by which one can analyze the sentiment. the models implemented are:
 1) Count Vectorizer with Multinommial Naive beyes classifier
 2) Count vectorizer with Logistic Regression